davidisaaclee/builddocs/classnames.md

+# Classnames
 membername
-: the name of an exported member
+: The name of an exported member.

 arraytype
-: tag contains type parameter(s) of an array type
+: Tag contains type parameter(s) of an array type.

 param
-: the name (not including type) of a function parameter
+: The name (not including type) of a function parameter.

 defaultvalue
-: the default value of a function parameter
+: The default value of a function parameter.